-This module is designed to provide graduate apprentices/students (hereafter referred to as students) with an opportunity to gain experience of undertaking applied research project work at a strategic level within or for an organisation.
-The work must be of marked importance to the organisation and address a specific business challenge/problem.
-The project must be selected and arranged by, and agreed with, the company, university and student and supported by a tripartite agreement.
+This module is designed to provide students with an opportunity to gain experience of undertaking an applied research project at a strategic level within or for an organisation.
+The work must address a significant challenge/problem related to town planning, urban development, or placemaking and be of marked importance to the organisation.
+The project must be selected and arranged by, and agreed with, the company, university, and student, and supported by a tripartite agreement.
 The tripartite agreement will define specific learning and practice outcomes for the student and confirm required elements of support and commitment from all parties.

 Supervision will be provided by a member of academic staff (normally the module coordinator or an appointed supervisor) and, although the work may be carried out for the student's employer or for an external client and involve site visits, the approval and supervision of the project is normally internal to the University.
-The students will have access to the University's Civil Engineering laboratory facilities for conducting experiments and testing where appropriate to support their applied research project.
+The students will have access to the University's planning, GIS, and design facilities to support their applied research project.

-Where required, the student's preparation for the project covers health and safety, legal and ethical issues, employability, goal setting, reflection and PDP.
-While undertaking the project the student will use various academic, technical, practical and transferable skills already learned through their academic programme of study.
+Where required, the student's preparation for the project will cover health and safety, legal and ethical issues, employability, goal setting, reflection, and PDP.
+While undertaking the project, the student will use various academic, technical, practical, and transferable skills already learned through their academic programme of study, including knowledge of governance, spatial planning, sustainable development, and stakeholder engagement.

-This module will support students to develop their UWS graduate attributes, namely: Academic (critical and analytical thinking, inquiring, knowledgeable, innovation, and problem solving); Personal (effective communicator, creative, imaginative); Professional (Collaborative, research-minded, and socially responsible).
+This module will support students to develop their UWS graduate attributes, namely:

+- Academic: critical and analytical thinking, inquiring, knowledgeable, innovative, and problem-solving skills in the context of urban and environmental planning. - Personal: effective communication, creativity, and imagination in developing sustainable and inclusive urban solutions. - Professional: collaborative work, research-mindedness, and a socially responsible approach to planning and placemaking.

-Module Delivery Method Hybrid2 Online 3 Work -Based Learning4 Campuses for Module Delivery Ayr Dumfries Lanarks London Paisley Online / Distance Learning Other (specify) Terms for Module Delivery Term 1 Term 2 Term 3 Long-thin Delivery over more than one Term Term 1 - Term 2 Term 2 - Term 3 Term Term
+Module Delivery Method On-Camp ⊠ ous1 l· Hybrid2 Online) 3 Work -Based Learning4 Campuses for Ayr Lanarks hire Online / Distance Module Delivery Dumfries London Paisley Learning Other (specify) Terms for Module Delivery Term 1 \triangleright Term 2 \boxtimes Term 13 Long-thin Delivery over more than one Term Term 1 - Term 2 Term 2 - Term 3 Term Term

 Lear ning Outcomes L1 Critically identify, define, conceptualise and analyse complex professional problems and issues and negotiate appropriate learning objectives in conjunction with the University and, if appropriate, an external client.
 L2 Execute a defined project of research, development or investigation and achieve agreed outputs and outcomes.
-L3 Apply knowledge, skills and understanding of self-reflection, criticality, observation, evaluation, cooperation, autonomy and initiative to demonstrate and reflect upon own ability to develop learning, analysis, problem solving, interpersonal, social and other personal and professional skills in a workplace environment.
-L4 Derive conclusions from the research conducted and formulate recommendations to industry and/or future researchers.
-L5
+L3 Derive conclusions from the research conducted and formulate recommendations to industry and/or future researchers.
+L4 Critically evaluate and effectively present the outcomes of an applied research project to a professional audience, using appropriate visual, written, and oral communication methods to demonstrate in-depth knowledge, analytical rigour, and the relevance of findings to contemporary town planning practice.
+L5 Successful completion of 200 hours of workplace learning.

-Employability Skill s and Personal Development Planning (PDP) Skills SCQF Headings During completion of this module, there will be an opportunity to achieve core skills in: Knowledge and Understanding (K and U) SCQF 10 Demonstrate a broad and integrated knowledge and understanding of the scope, main areas and boundaries of working at a strategic level in a civil engineering (& related activities) workplace environment.
-Practice: Applied Knowledge and Understanding SCQF 10 Apply knowledge, skills and understanding in using a wide range of the principal professional skills, techniques, practices and/or materials
+Employability Skills and Personal Development Planning (PDP) Skills SCQF Headings During completion of this module, there will be an opportunity to achieve core skills in: Knowledge and SCQF 10 Understanding (K and U) Demonstrate a broad and integrated knowledge and understanding of the scope, main areas and boundaries of working at a strategic level in a civil engineering (& related activities) workplace environment.
+Practice: Applied SCQF 10 Knowledge and Understanding Apply knowledge, skills and understanding in using a wide range of the principal professional skills, techniques, practices and/or materials